repwolfe/613/README.md

 Finally, because of the differing opinions as to what makes the list, there ends up being more than 613 unique *mitzvos*.
 The entire accumulated list can be viewed, and each *mitzvah* (command) displays who counts it in their list.
 A link is provided to quickly navigate to that individual's list, to see how they formulate it.

-The goal is to have the entire site eventually be bilingual.
+The goal is to have the entire project eventually be bilingual.
 Everything is in Hebrew by default, but the language can be changed to English.
 Data that hasn't yet been translated will remain being displayed in Hebrew.

-Most of the textual data for this project came from [**Sefaria**](https://www.sefaria.org/?home).
+Most of the textual data for this project came from [**Sefaria**](https://www.sefaria.org/?home) (for more details, [see below](#sources).
-We are extremely grateful for their dedication to Jewish texts, making them freely avaiable online for all.
-For more details, [see below](#sources).
+We are extremely grateful for their dedication to Jewish texts, making them freely available online for all.

 ## Technologies
  - [Slim](http://www.slimframework.com/) (PHP framework for a RESTful database access)